 Let’s dive in.

-Why modernize from AngularJS to Angular?
+Why Should Enterprises Migrate from AngularJS to Angular in 2026?

 Despite its legacy, moving from AngularJS to Angular is now essential because AngularJS no longer meets the demands of modern application development, security, and scalability.
 Its architecture, performance limitations, and lack of official support make modernization necessary for enterprises seeking scalability, security, and long-term maintainability.